Norwich cockeys: Fresflete

 The Fresflete, or 'ffreslet', is one of three of the cockeys which rise within the precinct of the Greyfriars.
 It outflows under Foundry Bridge.

 Briggs Cockey

-One cockey was located next to St Clement's Church, and was referred to as Briggs Cockey during the 17th and 18th centuries.
+One cockey was located next to St Clement Conesford, and was referred to as Briggs Cockey during the 17th and 18th centuries.
 This was named after the Briggs, a family of aldermen and mayors, who owned the property at this time.
 A Cockey Lane, distinct from the lane of the same name at London Street, followed the path of this cockey between King Street and the Wensum, and is now known as Abbey Lane.
 The cockey was still visible in 1735; the Norwich River and Street Committee was obliged to order a resident to "remove his Colder in the Cockey Lane near his house in St Julians or board the same up to prevent choaking up the Cockey".